IoanaTeoP/cleaning_robot_solution/README.md

 Make sure you have docker and docker-compose installed.

-`$ docker-compose build`
+`docker-compose build`

+Start the database

+`docker-compose up postgres`

+Start the application

-`$ docker-compose up postgres app`
+`docker-compose up app`

 Should start application on http://0.0.0.0:5000

-## Play with the API
+## Interacting with the API

 If both postgres and app are running, go to http://0.0.0.0:5000/api/ui/.
-You can now call the API interactively with the Swagger UI, by clickig "try it now" or "execute" on resources.
+You can now call the API interactively with the Swagger UI, by clicking "try it now" or "execute" on resources.

-### Algorithm
-The algorithm uses a dictionary to store the unique points that the robot has visited.
-The result is them calculated as the sum of the lengths of the values of this dictionary.

-# Disclaimer
-The structure and method are not the most efficient when it comes to memory.
-The structure starts to have hash collisions and it does not perform well on large path inputs.
+## To run the tests
+`docker-compose run test_app`